Determinantal representations of singular hypersurfaces in P^n: Introduction

 Sometimes the pullback is locally quasi-free already for some intermediate modification: $\tC\to C'\norm C$.
-It is important to classify those sheaves on $C'$ arising as pullbacks of the kernel sheaves or alternatively those that descend (by pushforward) to kernel sheaves. \\{\bf Corollary \ref{Thm.Kernel.Sheaves.On.Modification.Classification}} {\em Given a modification $C'\to\cup p_\al C_\al$, the torsion free sheaf $E_{C'}$ of multirank $(p_1,..,p_k)$ descends to the kernel of a \dr\ of $C$ iff $h^i(E^{red}_X)=0$ for $i\ge0$.}
+It is important to classify those sheaves on $C'$ whose pushforward to $C$ produces kernel sheaves. \\{\bf Corollary \ref{Thm.Kernel.Descent.From.Modification.Classification}} {\em Given a modification $C'\to\cup p_\al C_\al$, the torsion free sheaf $E_{C'}$ descends to the kernel of a \dr\ of $C$ iff $h^i(E^{red}_{C'}(-1))=0$ for $i\ge0$.}

+A more complicated question is: which sheaves on $C'$ are pullbacks (modulo torsion) of kernel sheaves on $C$?
+(Note that in general $E\subsetneq\nu_*\nu^*(E)/Torsion$.)
+We give a criterion in proposition \ref{Thm.Kernel.Ascent.To.Modification}. \\\

+Once the general properties of kernel sheaves are established one can study the \dr s for particular hypersurfaces.
+In \S\ref{Sec.Kernel.Sheaves.Examples} we give some simplest examples of kernel sheaves on curves/surfaces.